Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 # Prelude

-This is a contrived imaginary sequence of thoughts that one could potentially have; the net result of which would be discovering the Y-Combinator.
+This is an imaginary sequence of thoughts that one could potentially have; the net result of which would be discovering the Y-Combinator.
 It's done from the perspective of a computer scientist, not a mathematician.
 We'll jump right in with Python.
 We're going to start with a very simple function and a contrived restriction, then keep taking little steps to abstract a bit at a time.

 I take it if you've stumbled upon this article, you've heard about λ-Calculus and know a bit about it's role in specifying the denotational semantics of functional languages.
 What many people don't realize is that just about all modern languages have small λ-like constructs built in and through that optimizations and abstractions learned from the functional world can sometimes be applied in imperative settings.